Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Empirical results

 In \cite{Bastani2022}, adaptive conformal inference was criticized for failing to provide a coverage guarantee conditional on the value of $\alpha_t$.
-Indeed, one may be concerned that since ACI acts reactively by widening or shrinking its prediction sets in response to past mistakes, good local coverage is obtained not due to successfully learning $\alpha^*_t$, but rather as a result of the simple tendency of the algorithm to correct its prior under/over-coverage.
-Here we gather empirical evidence suggesting that FACI is not simply acting reactively.
+Indeed, one may be concerned that since ACI acts reactively by widening/shrinking its prediction sets in response to past mistakes, good local coverage is obtained not due to successfully learning $\alpha^*_t$, but rather as a result of the simple tendency of the algorithm to correct its prior under/over-coverage.
+Our simulations in Section \ref{sec:simulated_data} already partially show that DtACI can successfully learn $\alpha^*_t$.
+Here, we provide further evidence demonstrating that DtACI is not simply acting reactively on real data.

-To do this we divide the interval $[0,1]$ into $m$ evenly sized sub-intervals $B_1,\dots,B_m$ and evaluate the conditional coverage levels
+To do this, we divide the interval $[0,1]$ into $m$ evenly sized sub-intervals $B_1,\dots,B_m$ and evaluate the conditional coverage levels

-We apply this to the example in the previous section using the normalized conformity score and display our results in Figure \ref{fig:cond_alphat_cov}.
-As a visual aid, this figure contains error bars indicating $\text{CondCoverage}_i \pm 1.96\sqrt{\frac{\text{CondCoverage}_i(1-\text{CondCoverage}_i)}{ |\{t : \bar{\alpha}_t \in B_i\}| }}$.
-These error bars would give a valid confidence interval for the conditional coverage if the errors formed an independent sequence.
-Since the errors are not actually independent across time, these error bars are \textit{not} accompanied by any coverage guarantee.
-We present them simply as a visual aid to help the reader judge the distance between $\text{CondCoverage}_i$ and $1-\alpha$ relative to the sample size $|\{t : \bar{\alpha}_t \in B_i\}|$.
+We apply this to the volatility dataset outlined in the previous section using the normalized conformity score and display our results in Figure \ref{fig:cond_alphat_cov}.
+As a visual aid, this figure contains error bars indicating the 0.05 and 0.95 quantiles of $\text{CondCoverage}_i $ across block bootstrap re-samples of the data (see Algorithm \ref{alg:block_boot} in the Appendix for details).
+These error bars would be expected to give a valid confidence interval for the conditional coverage if, for instance, $\{(X_t,Y_t)\}$ was a stationary time-series.
+However, since there is distribution shift in these examples, the error bars are \textit{not} accompanied by any coverage guarantee.
+Thus, we present them simply as a visual aid to help the reader judge the distance between $\text{CondCoverage}_i$ and $1-\alpha$ relative to the sample size $|\{t : \bar{\alpha}_t \in B_i\}|$.

-We find that almost all of the error bars cover the target level of $1-\alpha = 0.9$ and for a large majority of the bins, the $\text{CondCoverage}_i$ is nearly exactly equal to 0.9.
-If FACI was simply acting reactively to its past mistakes we would expect to observe strong over-coverage at small values of $\alpha_t$ and strong under-coverage at large values of $\alpha_t$.
-Thus, Figure \ref{fig:cond_alphat_cov} provides compelling evidence that FACI is not just acting reactively, but rather is successfully learning $\alpha^*_t$.
+Overall, we find that almost all of the error bars cover the target level of $1-\alpha = 0.9$ and for a large majority of the bins, $\text{CondCoverage}_i$ is nearly exactly equal to 0.9.
+If DtACI was simply acting reactively to its past mistakes we would expect to observe over-coverage at small values of $\alpha_t$ and under-coverage at large values of $\alpha_t$.
+Thus, Figure \ref{fig:cond_alphat_cov} provides strong evidence that DtACI is not enacting any such pathological behaviour.
 Similar results were also obtained using the unnormalized conformity scores (see Figure \ref{fig:cond_alphat_cov_unnormalized} in the Appendix).